aelliixx/cpp-inquirer/readme.md

 ```

 To get the answers back, call `inquirer.answer("some key");` with the key of your question.
-You will get a `std::string` for as a value, so you will need to convert it to an approapriate type yourself.
+You will get a `std::string` as a value, so you will need to convert it to an approapriate type yourself.

 # Propmts